blekenbleu/blekenbleu.github.io/Arduino/SimHubCustomSerial.md

 While it would be nice to have delta_v filter code in a more legible format, my guess is that SimHub live interpreter does not work for JavascriptExtensions.

 SimHub has Visible Bindings and Enabled Bindings for CUSTOM SERIAL DEVICE Setting panel;
 don't know what two different bindings imply.
 Sliders work without forcing settings in their Bindings.
+`cp tension.shsds ../GitHubDesktop/blekenbleu.github.io/Arduino/tension.shsds.txt`